 Banquet Event Order: the details of a catered event put into writing.
-The services provided in the banquet event order are usually governed by a master services agreement.
 A banquet event order is sometimes called a BEO.

 Breach: violation of a contractual obligation either by failing to perform one's own promise or by interfering with another party's performance.